huanlui/gcalsync/README.md

 ```

 - `account1` is the source account.
 The name should match with any XXX.credentials.json file.
 - `calendar-id-21` is the id from the source calendar.
-To know this id, see [gcallist section](#gcallist-command)
+To know this id, see [gcallist section](#gcallist-command).
 - `account1` is the target account.
 The name should match with any XXX.credentials.json file.
 - `calendar-id-21` is the id from the target calendar.
-To know this id, see [gcallist section](#gcallist-command)
+To know this id, see [gcallist section](#gcallist-command).
-- `1d` means that we copy events from current time to the end of this day.
+- `1d` means that it will copy events from current time to the end of this day.
 Other possible values
-    - `2d: we copy events from current timme to the end of tomorrow.
+    - `2d`: will copy events from current timme to the end of tomorrow.
 3d, 4d and so on are also possible.
-    - `1w`: we copy events from current time to the end of this week.
+    - `1w`: will copy events from current time to the end of this week.
-    - `2w`: we copy events from current time to the end of next week.
+    - `2w`: will copy events from current time to the end of next week.
 3w, 4w and so on are also possible.

 `NOTE:` If you use "primary" as calendar id, you will use the account main calendar.
-Eg, this command would copy events from the main calendar in `account1` to the main calendar in `account2`
+Eg. this command would copy events from the main calendar in `account1` to the main calendar in `account2`

 ```shell script
  python3 gcalsync.py myaccount primary myaccount primary 1d
 ```

 `NOTE:` You can also copy events from calendars inside the same account.
-Eg, this command would copy events from calendar with id c-1 to calendar with id c-2, both in the account `myaccount`
+Eg. this command would copy events from calendar with id c-1 to calendar with id c-2, both in the account `myaccount`

 ```shell script
  python3 gcalsync.py myaccount "c-1" myaccount "c-2" 2d